16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Helping your team plan specific time and strategies to do cold outreach on social media networks like LinkedIn

-Here’s what Anup Kayastha, Founder of Height Comparison, says:
+Anup Kayastha, Founder of Height Comparison, says this:

 “Implementing a robust social selling strategy this past year has allowed me to double the sales revenue I made in 2021.
 I'm also closing an average of five more deals per month than I used to before.”